ajwolfe1/YispInterpreter/README.md

 ./a.exe
 </pre>

+# Sprints
+All Sprints are not meant to be build and/or run

+Sprint 6 was the last sprint before fixing errors and ensuring the functions run as intended

 # Test Cases
 Test cases are already in file and ready to go if you want to run lisp.c